 Did you know that we have badgers in the Bay Area?

 To be honest, I’ve lived here most of my life and didn’t know we had badgers until recently.
 It kinda makes me wonder what else I might be missing…?
-And after seeing this new video of a badger and coyote playing and traveling together, I got even more curious about these critters.
+And after seeing this video of a badger and coyote traveling together, I got even more curious about these critters.

-We were pretty fortunate to catch these two playing like this, and it makes me want to learn more about the life of this elusive (and adorable) creature.
+We were pretty fortunate to catch these two traveling like this, and it makes me want to learn more about the life of this elusive (and adorable) creature.
 I’ve seen lots of coyotes, but I’ve never seen a badger in our open spaces.
 So, I’ve been doing some research, and the more I learn about them the more curious I become.

 Here are a few things you too might not know about badgers: